Dreamed 1984/5/25 by Chris Wayan

 Two whales slip into harnesses and start the tow.
 The long lines whip like frenzied watersnakes and go taut.
 We start to glide.
 Our speed builds till it's like falling face-first down a rapid.
 And faster.
 Suddenly, with effort, we grow lighter--we're hydroplaning.
 Then the kites bite the air, and we soar!
 The green sea, dappled purple with kelp forests and slaty blue with cloudshadows, stretches and grows as we rise, our horizon spreading till we can see to the Farallones, thirty miles out.

 Now the orcas turn inland, straight into the beach.
 I know my friend thinks the ride is over, but he's wrong.
 In tandem, the orcas dive, and show what they hid from human hunters for centuries: they swim on through the land.
 Their black fins big as tents slip through soil beneath us, across meadows, then Highway One, then up and over a steep stony ridge.
-At last they turn and head back down to the sea.

 As we near Cove Two, a bearded guide on the ground grabs a megaphone and yells "LANDING SITE AHEAD!"
 He waves at a field.